 Why Bespoke Products Fail

-With that in mind, for those afraid to start a bespoke dev project, here are the most common reasons why bespoke projects fail:
+For those afraid to start a bespoke dev project, here are the most common reasons why bespoke projects fail:

 Vague business priorities